Ethiopian bushcrow: Description

-Stresemann's bushcrow is about 28 cm long and weighs 130 g.
+The Ethiopian bushcrow is about 28 cm long and weighs 130 g.
 The sexes look similar and are not sexually dimorphic.
 Overall it is pale grey with a black tail and wings.
 The head, mantle, scapulars, back, rump, and uppertail coverts are all a pale grey.
 The feathers on the forehead, upper ear-coverts, and throat fade into white.
 The bright azure skin around the bushcrow's eye is featherless and can be inflated, narrowing the blackish-brown eye into a slit.
 The feathers behind the eye are capable of moving to reveal an oblong pink patch of skin.
 The bird's black beak decurves into a sharply pointed tip and is relatively small for a corvid.
 This beak is 33 to 39 mm long.
 The feathers on the bird's chin are fine and can form a small tuft when erected.
 The bushcrow's breast and flanks are pale grey, fading into white on the rear flanks, belly, and undertail.
 On the wings, the lesser and median upper-wing coverts are grey, while the rest of the wing is a slightly glossy blue-black.
 Its blue-black tail is relatively long and square-ended.
 Its legs are black.
 When the plumage becomes worn, the upperparts appear to have a brownish tinge.
-The juvenile Stresemann's bushcrow is slightly duller than the adult, and the feathers of the body and upperwings are fringed with creamy-fawn.
+The juvenile Ethiopian bushcrow is slightly duller than the adult, and the feathers of the body and upperwings are fringed with creamy-fawn.
 The facial skin, bill, and legs are also a dull grey.

 The bushcrow is a very vocal species, particularly when foraging.
 Its main contact call has been described as a single metallic "kej".
 While flying, the species frequently calls out a nasal, rapid "kerr kerr kerr".
 While these are the most frequent vocalizations, several others are known.
 Allopreening adults utter a metallic "kaw, kaw, kaw".
 Foraging birds call out "how, how, how", a single, quiet "quak", and a soft, repeated "guw".
 While building its nest, the bushcrow is known to utter a low "keh" sound, and adults utter a deep "waw" while rubbing their bills together.